+You can use the Revolut Joint account to send money to a card as indicated in the Personal terms section 'Making other types of payments' part 'Card transfers'.
 You, and the other account holder are able to independently authorise payments (including card payments) on your Joint account.